CardinalityCloud/prometheus-alert-generator/hugo/content/blog/roi-calculator.md

 ---
-title: "Put a Number on It: The ROI Calculator for Observability Strategy"
+title: "Put a Number on It: The ROI Calculator for Observability Architecture"
 date: 2025-12-05
 author: "Cardinality Cloud"
 tags: ["observability", "slo", "roi", "business"]
-description: "Calculate the ROI of investing in observability strategy vs. continuing to pay the observability vendor tax.
+description: "Calculate the ROI of investing in observability architecture vs. continuing to pay the observability vendor tax.
 For CFOs and SREs who want to know: is fixing this mess actually worth it?"
 draft: false
 ---